forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/add.md

 ---
-title: SFDX Scanner Command Reference
+title: Salesforce CLI Scanner Plug-In Command Reference
 lang: en
 ---

 ## sfdx scanner:rule:add
-Add custom rules to Sfdx Scanner's registry to run them along with built-in rules.
-Rules should have been compiled and tested separately.
+Add custom rules to the Salesforce CLI Scanner plug-in's registry so you can run them along with the built-in rules.
+Compile and test custom rules separately before adding them.

-Please refer to our Custom Rules [help page](./en/custom-rules/author/) for more information.
+See [Authoring Custom Rules](../custom-rules/author.md) for more information.

 ## Usage